rich-iannone/splitr/README.md

 <y>
 ```

-For the non-interactive creation of an 'emissions' preset:
+For the non-interactive creation of an `emissions` preset:

 ```R
 dispersion_preset_add(type = 'emissions', interactive = FALSE,